Courses at the Law Library

 - Course for Leiden Law Master students

-For law students, the library offers an online tutorial.
-This tutorial offers the students the opportunity to get acquainted with use of the Catalogue.
+The library presents an online tutorial that offers the students the opportunity to practice searching the Catalogue.
 The tutorial is part of the Toolbox Finding Scholarly Information.
-The Toolbox is made up of a selection of online courses on different area's of information literacy.
-In addition, there is also a virtual tour of the Law Library available, which allows the students to familiarize themselves with the Law Library and its facilities.
+The Toolbox consists of a selection of online courses in information literacy.
+There is also a virtual tour of the Law Library available which allows the students to familiarize themselves with the Law Library and its facilities.

 Students who are experiencing difficulties in the initial phases of their master thesis research can turn to the subject librarians of the Law Library for assistance.
 To make an appointment, please contact the subject librarian for your specific field: